barbagroup/snake-repro/MesnardBarba-CiSE.md

 After months, one typing mistake when launching a run from the command line made OpenFOAM print out the set of available boundary conditions, and we found that an _advective_ condition was available that could solve our problem (all this time, we were looking for a _convective_ condition, which is just another name for the same thing).
 Finally, simulations with OpenFOAM were looking correct—and happily, the main feature of the aerodynamics was replicated: an enhanced lift coefficient at 35º angle-of-attack (Figure 3).
 But not all is perfect.
-The time signatures of lift and drag coefficient do show differences between our OpenFOAM calculation and the original published ones (Figure 4).
+The time signatures of lift and drag coefficient do show differences between our IcoFOAM calculation and the original published ones (Figure 4).
 The key finding uses an _average_ lift coefficient, calculated with data in a time range that is reasonable but arbitrary.
 Although the average force coefficients match (within <3%) our previous results, the time series shows a phase difference.
 Are these the same solutions?